Joker (Persona): Development and design

-Joker is a male teenage character created by artist Shigenori Soejima for the 2016 role-playing video game Persona 5.
-In the game, he is a second-year high school student who is charged with assault by Masayoshi Shido, an influential politician in the Cabinet of Japan.
-As Joker walks in his hometown at night, he witnesses Shido harassing a female subordinate.
-After Shido falls and injures his head due to him being intoxicated, he places the blame on Joker, a simple passerby, and forces his subordinate to testify to the police that it was Joker who pushed him.
-At the court hearing, Joker is told that he must serve a one-year probation and transfers to Shujin Academy, a school in Tokyo, as they were the only one that would accept him with his current criminal record.
+Joker is a male teenage character created by artist Shigenori Soejima for the 2016 video game Persona 5.
+In the game, he is a second-year high school student who is charged with assault by Masayoshi Shido, an influential politician in the Cabinet of Japan, after witnessing him harassing a female subordinate.
+After Shido falls and injures his head due to being intoxicated, he places the blame on Joker and forces his subordinate to testify to police that Joker pushed him.
+At the court hearing, Joker is told he must serve a one-year probation and transfers to Shujin Academy, a school in Tokyo which will accept him with his current criminal record.
 Needing a place to stay while there, Sojiro Sakura, an acquaintance of Joker's parents, offers to house him at his cafe Leblanc.